aws-samples/twingraph/examples/orchestration_demos/demo_6_celery_aws_batch/README.md

 If your tasks fail to launch on AWS Batch, ensure your Region ID and Job Queue Names are correct.
 Additionally ensure that AWS Batch is able to run the `getting-started-wizard-job`.
+Please ensure that your Batch instance role has sufficient IAM permissions to access other services such as Amazon CloudWatch, Elastic Container Registry, S3, etc.

-If you are new to AWS Batch, we recommend that you use the wizard (https://<AWS-REGION-ID>.console.aws.amazon.com/batch/home?region=<AWS-REGION-ID>#wizard) to setup your AWS Batch environnement.
+ If you are new to AWS Batch, we recommend that you use the wizard (https://<AWS-REGION-ID>.console.aws.amazon.com/batch/home?region=<AWS-REGION-ID>#wizard) to setup your AWS Batch environment.

 If your task fails to run on AWS Batch, you need clear your local celery task runners before attempting to launch a new AWS Batch job.
 This can be achieved by running the script as shown below

 Change directory to the utilities to clean up:
 ```